Python Review

 print(i)

-The first one prints the last number, after the loop, while the second one prints every number, because the print statement is inside the loop.
+The first one prints only the last number, after the loop, while the second one prints every number, because the print statement is inside the loop.

 Functions in Python

 Functions in Python are simple: a name, a formal argument list (no datatypes), and a body.
 The end of the body is, as expected, signalled by the end of indentation.
+They are introduced by the special keyword def.

 def mean(a,b):